thomaspreece/OwnRecipes/docs/Setting_up_env_file.md

 ## Database config

+The following environment variables can be applied the ownrecipes-api/.env files.

 Docker configurations come with MariaDB.
-We only need to set to options, the rest are not required.
+We only need to set the following options, the rest are not required.
 For a full list of settings see: https://hub.docker.com/_/mariadb/

 #### MYSQL_DATABASE